Dynamic annihilation pathways of magnetic skyrmions: Phase diagram of skyrmion annihilation

-In all three $0.4$ nm phase plots (Figs.~\ref{fig:dispersions}\textbf{a},~\ref{fig:dispersions}\textbf{c}, and~\ref{fig:dispersions}\textbf{e}), the parameter space is clearly partitioned into two regions, for which we have indicated the boundary with a white line.
+In the $0.4$ nm phase plots, Figs.~\ref{fig:dispersions}(a), (c), and (e), the parameter space is clearly partitioned into two regions, for which we have indicated the boundary with a white line.
 On the left side of this line, skyrmions annihilate immediately after their initial contraction.
+On the right, they undergo multiple breathing events before annihilation.
+The exact number of breathing periods is quantified in Figs.~\ref{fig:bounce}(a), (c), and (e) respectively.
+We observe that the number of oscillations increases with higher ramp rates and lower damping.

-On the right, they undergo multiple breathing events before annihilation, therefore requiring a substantially higher field to do so.
-The boundary for the PS-LL micromagnetic kernel (Fig.~\ref{fig:dispersions}\textbf{c}) is shifted leftward compared to the other two models, indicating that the breathing region begins at lower ramp rates.
+The boundary for the PS-LL micromagnetic kernel, Fig.~\ref{fig:dispersions}(c), is shifted leftward compared to the other two models, indicating that the breathing region begins at lower ramp rates.
 This shift is related to the differences in the dispersion relations of the different models.
-At the 0.4~nm cell size, the dispersion relation for the micromagnetic kernel deviates from the other two models as the curve approaches the edges the Brillouin zone.
+At the 0.4~nm cell size, the dispersion relation for the micromagnetic kernel deviates from the other two models as the curve approaches the edges of the Brillouin zone.
 This deviation shows that the micromagnetic approximation fails to accurately represent short-wavelength magnons.
 As a result, the PS-LL micromagnetic model overestimates the energy cost of magnons at high $k$, effectively increasing the stiffness of the system and inhibiting immediate collapse.
 In other words, the exchange energy of a skyrmion approaching a singularity is unphysically large.
 As a result, the exchange energy is released, much like a spring, causing the skyrmion to breathe instead of annihilate.
 This also explains why the fields required for annihilation are generally larger for the micromagnetic kernel compared to the other two models as this deference to breathing occurs each time the skyrmion reaches its critical size.